research and Evaluation

 • Pre- and post-residency surveys from residents at RHEDI programs, to measure the effects of integrated abortion training

-• Directors’ survey, completed annually by RHEDI directors for outcomes on the abortion and enhanced reproductive health training at their residency programs
+• Directors’ survey, completed annually by RHEDI directors for specifics on the abortion and enhanced reproductive health training at their residency programs

 • Post-graduate study: conducted in 2017 and 2020, surveying practicing family physicians who graduated from RHEDI programs 2 to 6 years earlier, to learn more about their post-residency provision of abortion and other reproductive health services